psf/black/README.md

   on Python 3.6+ only code and Python 2.7+ code with the `unicode_literals` future import (#188, #198, #199)

+* fixed trailers (content with brackets) being unnecessarily exploded into their own lines after a dedented closing bracket

 * fixed an invalid trailing comma sometimes left in imports (#185)

 * fixed non-deterministic formatting when multiple pairs of removable parentheses